ropahektic/Duel-of-things/README.md

 Includes parsers for 12 different games.
 Movies, videogames, cities, cars, anime characters etc.

-Examples: What of this 2 videogames has a better metacritic score?
+Examples: Which of this 2 videogames has a better metacritic score?

 ## Setup